jrburke/module/docs/api.md

 TODOS:

-* qunit module

-* use strict settings
+* doc 'use strict' default.

 * Test for loading just a set of named module.define modules

 * declarative config easier for tools to read, for autocomplete. add in loader.config() for top level module objects only, using AMD-inspired config as baseline.
 Accessible via module.top.config();

+* When config is in: update qunit example for an override of module wrapping.
+Also for strict settings.

 * Error APIs giving URLs to descriptions of how to fix.
 Use first for cycles.